onzfonz/comp227/src/content/1/en/part1a.md

 }
 ```

-> NB: `export` at the bottom will be left out of any future examples.
+> Pertinent: `export` at the bottom will be left out of any future examples.
 > It is still needed for the code to work.

 Writing components with React is easy, and by combining components, even a more complex application can be kept fairly maintainable.